cs684-umass/proj-group-09/assignment-2/README_2.md

 ## 9. Summary

 This project demonstrates:
-- **Centralized training** → performance upper bound with low communication cost.
+- **Centralized training** → performance upper bound with low communication cost in the scenario where number of clients and data outweight the model size
-- **Federated training (FedAvg)** → enables decentralized training with competitive performance but significantly higher communication.
+- **Federated training (FedAvg)** → enables decentralized training with competitive performance but significantly higher communication for this specific setup
-- **ResumeLSTM** → balances sequence modeling and efficiency, making it a practical choice for federated scenarios.
+- **LSTM** → balances sequence modeling and efficiency, making it a practical choice for federated scenarios.

 ## AI Disclosure

 * Generating templates and keywords and setting up the synthetic dataset with variable number of sentences and keywords in each entry was done with AI
 * A boilerplate bi-directional LSTM implementation was generated with AI and then hyperparameters were tuned
-* Averaging weights logic after each round was generated with AI
+* Averaging weights logic after each round for federated learning was generated with AI
 * Plotting the 3 separate graphs was done using AI
 * Formatting this README